dvob/k8s-s2s-auth/README.md

 }
 ```

-If we create a pod without specifiyng anything concering servcie accounts the service account admission controller sets certain defaults for us.
-It sets the service account itself, adds a volume with the token to to the pod and a volume mount for each container which makes the token available under `/var/run/secrets/kubernetes.io/serviceaccount/token`.
+If we create a pod without specifiyng anything concering servcie accounts the service account admission controller sets certain defaults for us:
+* sets the service account itself
+* adds a volume with the token to to the pod
+* add volume mount for each container which makes the token available under `/var/run/secrets/kubernetes.io/serviceaccount/token`

 Lets verify this by creating a pod which prints out the token:
 ```